-This model is made of aluminum and has a Aergon Compact COR-TEC grip.
-The thing that I love about these are their Carbide flex tips that deflect up to 30 degrees without damaging the lower pole sections.
+This model is made of aluminum and has an Aergon Compact COR-TEC grip.
+The thing that I love about these is their Carbide flex tips that deflect up to 30 degrees without damaging the lower pole sections.
 This reduces the risk of pole breakage.

 Weight: 19.2 oz

 This is another great budget alternative to other foldable trekking poles that cost twice as much.
 They’ve made of aluminum, collapse to just 16 ” and feature cork handles.

 They come with both hiking and snow baskets and.
 It’s worth noting they can only support 160 lbs so if you’re heavier than this, these aren’t for you.

 Here is another budget option made of aluminum that comes with a foam grip.
 It is a great option for those not sure about wanting to take up hiking as a hobby.
 They’re low cost and offer all the support you need from hiking poles.
 The locking mechanism isn’t the best but it still works and is OK for the price point.

 Another foldable design by Leki, these ones are made from aluminum and at a more reasonable price.
 They fold as small as 15.5 inches and can be easily locked when extended.

 They have proved to be the most durable of their foldable options.